 The New Zealand Immigration link below provides some great insights of how it is to work in New Zealand.

-You may have finished your studies in New Zealand and are eligible for a post study work visa or you may be successful under an essential skills visa.
+You may have finished your study programme in New Zealand and are eligible for a post study work visa or you may be successful under an essential skills visa.
+Watch our video on tips for essential skills visa.

 Most employers would like you to have a valid visa in order to apply for the positions which means the applicant either holds a post study open work visa, any other work visa or a skilled migrant job search visa.